watem-sedem/watem-sedem/docs/input.rst

 Parcel filename
 ***************

-Filename of the Parcel or Land cover map.
-CN-WS requires information about land cover and parcel boundaries in the routing algorithm, but also when distributing the sediment through the model domain.
-Every pixel in the model domain must contain a land cover value.
-Every value > 0 indicates a unique agricultural field.
-So, all pixels of an agricultural field have the same value and pixels belonging to a different parcel have different value.
-The definition of these unique parcel values are important to define the routing within a parcel.
-Note that the data type of this raster is integer 16.
+The filename of the Parcel or Land cover map.
+CN-WS requires information about land cover and parcel boundaries for the routing algorithm and for the distribution of the sediment through the model domain.
+Every pixel in the model domain must therefore contain a land cover value.
+Every agricultural parcel is indicated by an unique value > 0.
+Meaning that all the pixels within one agricultural field should have the same, unique value, while pixels belonging to another parcel should have different (unique) value.
+These unique parcel values are important to define the routing within a parcel.
+Note that the data type of this raster is integer16.

 .. csv-table::
     :file: _static/csv/landcover_pixelid.csv